 It's the first day of fall!
 My absolute favorite season of the year has started.
 In celebration of this, I think it's time for all things baked and spiced!
 For the handful of years I lived in NYC, one of my absolute favorite things to do was to go apple picking.
 Sure, the picking of apples was fun, but the best part was enjoying fresh apple cider donuts.
 They're truly one of life's simple pleasures.
 These apple cider donut muffins are an ode to (one of) my favorite fall treats.

-these cute little muffins have a light and fluffy inside, with a crunchy sweet and spicy outside. with all the traditional flavors and textures of their namesake, they are made for fall snacking and breakfast eating. honestly, these apple cider filled muffins are so good, you'll find yourself popping them into your mouth all day long!
+These cute little muffins have a light and fluffy inside, with a crunchy sweet and spicy outside.
+With all the traditional flavors and textures of their namesake, they are made for fall snacking and breakfast eating.
+Honestly, these apple cider filled muffins are so good, you'll find yourself popping them into your mouth all day long!

-in a few words, these apple cider donut muffins are:
+In a few words, these apple cider donut muffins are:

-- filled with apple flavor
+- Filled with apple flavor and are perfectly spiced.

-- the best little muffins for all your fall breakfast, brunch and snacking needs!
+- The best little muffins for all your fall breakfast, brunch and snacking needs!

-what ingredients do I need to make these muffins?
+What ingredients do I need to make these muffins?

-- apple cider or unfiltered apple juice
+- Apple cider or unfiltered apple juice

 - NOT apple cider vinegar!